The Gap

 Then Macnamara and colleagues at Case Western Reserve ran a meta-analysis that added a critical correction.
 Across all domains studied, deliberate practice explained only 20-25% of the variation in skill.
 Music: 21%.
 Chess: 26%.
 Sports: 18%.
 The other 75-80% comes from talent, opportunity, motivation, socioeconomic factors, and variables no one has fully mapped.

 Twenty to twenty-five percent.
-That number sat with us for a long time.
+That number is worth sitting with.
 It means deliberate practice is the largest single controllable factor in skill development.
 It also means the 10,000-hour story was not just simplified — it was misleading.
 A guitarist who practices the same wrong fingering for ten thousand hours becomes an expert at doing it wrong.
 Time is not the variable.
 Structure is.
+The difference is felt in the session itself — pushing the edge versus repeating what is comfortable.

 And deliberate practice is not inherently enjoyable.
 It is effortful, solitary, focused on weakness.
 This is not play.
 This is the stage after play.